Dheeraj-Budhlakoti/Hotel-Booking-Analysis--EDA/README.md

 * `data`: This directory holds the dataset used for conducting EDA.
 Ensure that the dataset is stored in the correct location before running the code.
 * `notebook`: This directory contains Jupyter notebook used for data exploration, visualization, and analysis.
-* `visualizations`: This directory stores visualizations generated during the EDA process.
+* `visualizations`: The notebook stores all visualizations generated during the EDA process.
 * `README.md`: This file provides a brief overview of the project and its contents.

 ## Getting Started